Tips for Selecting a Nursing Home

 Additionally, the Centers for Medicare and Medicaid Services hosts a site which allows you to compare nursing homes nationally.

 Once you've started your list, talk to friends, neighbors or coworkers about recent experiences they had with any of the nursing homes.
 Following these reviews, call the facilities and schedule an appointment for a tour.
+You can get additional information from the Local and State Long Term Care Ombudsman Program by going to Alabama Age Line.

 Some of the things you will want to observe for are: